ytakefuji/covidlag/README.md

 # covidlag
 This is under review for possible publication.

+covidlag has been downloaded by 2897 users worldwide as of Oct.16 2021.

 Data science is useful to investigate the progression of the pandemic.

 covidlag is an open-source program which is available in public and